Daniela Larreal: Political activism and exile

-Larreal first criticised the Venezuelan government in 2012, under Hugo Chávez and then-Minister for Sports Héctor Rodríguez, for irregularities in state funding of sports – at this point, specifically accusing them of sponsoring a motor sport athlete who did not exist in order to take foreign currency out of Venezuela.
-Larreal had openly been a supporter of Chávez's political ideology.
-In 2001 she had criticized his government for only providing support to athletes at the last minute, after it was most necessary, then in 2004 she had praised Chávez for heavily funding and promoting sports in Venezuela in the intervening years.
+Larreal had openly been a supporter of Hugo Chávez and his political ideology.
+In 2001 she had criticized his government for only providing support to athletes at the last minute, after it was most necessary, then in 2004 and 2009 she had praised Chávez for heavily investing in sports in Venezuela in the intervening years.
+Larreal first seriously criticized the Venezuelan government in 2012, under Chávez and then-Minister for Sports Héctor Rodríguez, for irregularities in state funding of sports – at this point, specifically accusing them of sponsoring a motor sport athlete who did not exist in order to take foreign currency out of Venezuela.

 After the death of Hugo Chávez in 2013, with Nicolás Maduro inheriting the leadership of Venezuela, Larreal further accused the Ministry of Sports of widespread corruption, saying Maduro treated the department as a source of petty cash and that various officials were implicated in corruption when allocating resources.
 Her main criticism remained that officials within Venezuelan sport abused their positions to steal federal money, rather than invest in sports, and she continued to call for audits.
 She later alleged that the Venezuelan government used sports to traffic drugs and dirty money.
 Larreal was a vocal critic of the presidency of Nicolás Maduro, which she called a dictatorship, and became an activist for democracy.
 She joined Venezuelan opposition political party Popular Will in 2016; discussing her political affiliation, she said "it's not a secret to anyone that I was chavista, but Chávez is dead".

 Her political activism saw Larreal receive death threats in Venezuela and she was forced into exile and banned from entering Venezuela in 2016, seeking political asylum in the United States.
-At this point, chavista media in Venezuela tried to villainise her, saying that she had used $2 million of sports funding to open two companies in the United States; she had no companies and worked menial jobs.
+At this point, chavista media in Venezuela tried to villainize her, saying that she had used $2 million of sports funding to open two companies in the United States; she had no companies and worked menial jobs.
 Larreal also stated that the Ministry of Sports had forced other cyclists to formally denounce her, but that her teammates had privately supported her.
 In the United States, Larreal continued promoting opposition to Maduro.
 She joined the Vente Venezuela political party in 2018, with other Venezuelan athletes Borman Angulo and Freiber Zerpa.
 She was still associated with Vente Venezuela at the time of her death, having in August 2024 supported María Corina Machado and posted on social media about the 2024 Venezuelan presidential election, political crisis and protests.

 Larreal lived in Miami in 2016, where she drove an Uber, using what she earned to fund her education and send medicine and food packages to her father, though these were often confiscated by the Venezuelan regime.
 She later worked at a hotel in Las Vegas, with Fox Sports reporting she was a waitress there.